List of Marvel Comics teams and organizations: Elementals of Doom

-Four giant personifications of Air, Water, Earth and Fire and referred to as such.
+The Elementals of Doom are personifications of Air, Water, Earth and Fire and referred to as such.
 They were created by Diablo through the use of the Tailsmans of Power to battle the Fantastic Four.
 He later created a fifth member called the Trans-Mutant who had the ability to transform the composition of one object to another.
 Diablo later combined all four Elementals into the Elematrix.